-Unknown Unknowns: Vol-of-Vol and the Cross-Section of Stock Returns
+Unknown Unknowns: Uncertainty About Risk and Stock Returns

 Erasmus University Rotterdam (EUR) - Erasmus School of Economics (ESE)